gifale95/BERG/docs/models/model_cards/fmri-lebel2023-opt_1_3b.rst

 Antonello (NeurIPS 2023).

-**Neural data.** The model was trained on the LeBel et al. (2023) dataset, in which 3 participants (UTS01, UTS02, UTS03) passively listened to 84 complete narrative stories (~16 hours) from The Moth and Modern Love podcasts over 15 fMRI scanning sessions.
+**Neural data.** The model was trained on the LeBel et al. (2023) dataset, in which 8 participants passively listened to narrative stories from The Moth and Modern Love podcasts during fMRI scanning.
+Three participants (UTS01–UTS03) listened to 84 stories (~16 hours) across 15 sessions; the remaining five (UTS04–UTS08) listened to 27 stories (~6 hours) across 5 sessions.
 Functional data were acquired at 3T (TR=2s, 2.6mm isotropic) and preprocessed with motion correction, cross-run alignment, Savitzky-Golay detrending, and z-scoring.
-The number of cortical voxels varies per subject: UTS01: 81,126; UTS02: 94,251; UTS03: 95,556.
+The data lives in volumetric voxel space (cortical mask applied to the 84×84×54 acquisition grid); the number of cortical voxels varies per subject (81K–109K).

 **Feature extraction.** Each word in the input is processed through OPT-1.3B (Zhang et al., 2022), a 1.3-billion-parameter decoder-only transformer language